AndPuk/Data-Analyst-Portfolio/README.md

 Welcome to my Data Analyst Portfolio!

 I am a data analyst with experience in using various tools and technologies to collect, organize, and analyze data to inform business decisions.
-I am proficient in SQL, Excel, Power BI, and Tableau, and have a solid understanding of data analytics and statistical techniques such as dashboard building, report writing, data mining, data merging, Retention, Cohorts & Churn, Funnels & A/B Tests,  CLV, Customer Segmentation & RFM,  Linear and Logistic Regression.
+I am proficient in SQL, Excel, Power BI, and Tableau, and have a solid understanding of data analytics and statistical techniques such as dashboard building, report writing, data mining, data merging, retention, cohorts & churn, funnels & A/B tests,  clv, customer segmentation & RFM,  linear and logistic regression.

 In this portfolio, I have included various projects showcasing my data analytics skills.
 You will find links to the dashboards and reports I have created using various tools such as Power BI, Tableau, and Excel.
 These projects demonstrate my ability to analyze and present data in a clear and visually appealing way, making it easy for decision-makers to understand the insights and take action.